 If a brain injury has resulted in the death of an individual, please reach out to our Buffalo wrongful death lawyers today.

-What Are The Key Elements of a Brain Injury Lawsuit?
+What Are The Key Elements of a Buffalo, NY Brain Injury Lawsuit?

-1. Duty of care.
-The defendant must have owed a duty of care to the victim, or a legal obligation to act in a reasonable manner to prevent foreseeable injuries to others.
+- Duty of care.
+The defendant must have owed a duty of care to the victim, or a legal obligation to act reasonably to prevent foreseeable injuries to others.

 You must have clear and convincing evidence of these four elements for a successful brain injury lawsuit in New York.
 An injury lawyer from Towey Law, PLLC can help you collect evidence of fault to support a brain injury claim.
 If you wish to find out if you have a legal case for a brain injury, contact us to speak to an attorney.